scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

           ...

-The output of ``featurize_time_series`` is an ``xarray.Dataset`` which contains all the feature information needed to train a machine learning model: feature values are stored as data variables, and the time series index/class label are stored as coordinates (a ``channel`` coordinate will also be used later for multi-channel data).
+The resulting ``Dataset`` contains all the feature information needed to train a machine learning model: feature values are stored as data variables, and the time series index/class label are stored as coordinates (a ``channel`` coordinate will also be used later for multi-channel data).

 Custom feature functions not built into ``cesium`` may be passed in using the ``custom_functions`` keyword, either as a dictionary ``{feature_name: function}``, or as a